Last updated:

 Chase sometimes offers a $300–$500 cash bonus for new Total Checking accounts with qualifying direct deposits.
 Ask at the branch about current promotions — ITIN holders can qualify for these offers.

-What to Bring to the Branch
+What Do I Need to Bring to the Branch?

 Gather everything below before your visit.
 Missing any item can delay or cancel the process.